 bored New Jersey housewife in David O. Russell's crime caper.

 The Mexican director said he wanted to thank his female star for not quitting

 after she misheard his accented instructions that he would give her an earpiece.

 Instead, he joked that she thought he said he would give her herpes.

-award for his telephonic romance, "Her," and took his time on stage to
+telephonic romance, "Her," and took his time on stage to thank Russell

-been an extraordinary run for McCounaughey, who swept away his years headlining
+extraordinary run for McCounaughey, who swept away his years headlining mediocre

-mediocre romantic comedies with his work as an unlikely AIDS activist.
-The actor
+romantic comedies with his work as an unlikely AIDS activist.
+The actor lost 50

-lost 50 pounds to play a rodeo-riding homophobe who provides unapproved
+pounds to play a rodeo-riding homophobe who provides unapproved pharmaceutical

-pharmaceutical drugs to the diseases' sufferers after he is diagnosed with the
+drugs to the diseases' sufferers after he is diagnosed with the virus.